AhmedSayedSaid/ATmega32_Drivers/README.md

   - **Measured Results**: Compare with Arduino Uno input capture data.

 Each test case is structured to assess the Timer driver's capability to generate PWM signals accurately across a range of frequencies and duty cycles.
 The Arduino Uno's input capture feature serves as a reliable tool for measuring and validating these signal characteristics.

+## Contributing

+Contributions to this project are welcome.
+Adherence to the existing code structure and comment styles is appreciated.

+## License

+This project is licensed under the MIT License

+## Acknowledgments

+Hat tip to anyone whose code was used.
+Special thanks to Eng.
+Mohamed Abdel-Baset for inspiration.